$3.99 Flat Rate Shipping* Click here for details

 One thing to keep in mind is that grains do better in fermentation, and therefore soaking, when they are cracked to expose the starchy endosperm.
 This starch is what the wild bacteria will feast on in order to proliferate and create beneficial yeasts and acids.

 When souring, you can allow wild organisms to inoculate your grain and water mixture naturally, or you can choose a starter culture.
 Sourdough starters are the most likely choice for breads, but you could also use anything that contains beneficial bacteria: whey from cultured dairy, water kefir, or even a bit of brine from a batch of fermented vegetables.

-Preparing grains by soaking has been made popular in recent years due to the work of the Weston A. Price foundation.
-Soaking is a precursor to the fermentation process and is beneficial in its own way.
+Preparing grains by soaking has become more popular in recent years and is a precursor to the fermentation process.
+Soaking is beneficial in its own way.

-Soaking is usually only performed for 12 to 24 hours; beyond that you begin to move into fermentation, which some argue is a more complete way to pre-digest the grain and neutralize anti-nutrients.
+Soaking is usually only performed for 12 to 24 hours; beyond that fermentation begins, which some argue is a more complete way to pre-digest the grain and neutralize anti-nutrients.

-So whether you choose sprouting, souring, or soaking, know that the time and effort, though small that might be, is worth it.
-In that process you are nurturing that grain from a seed with built-in protective elements that make it difficult to digest, to one that is a nourishing staple in your diet.
+Whether you choose sprouting, souring, or soaking, know that the time and effort, though small, is worth it.
+In the process, you are nurturing grain from a seed with built-in protective elements that make it difficult to digest, to one that is a nourishing staple in your diet.